Hagnap/Simple-Unit-Tests/README.md

 How do I know I made a good test?

-  - When it comes to doing & learning new things no one is great from the start, in a sport or game you can tell you're bad when your friends tell you ( or at least for me ) but when it comes to coding I don't have any friends that code so I'm not sure if I'm creating a good test or not.
+  - When it comes to doing & learning new things no one is great from the start, in a sport or game you can tell you're bad when your friends tell you that you're bad ( or at least for me ) but when it comes to coding I don't have any friends that code so I'm not sure if I'm creating a good test or not.
 Jokes aside I do want to look more into how to make a *good* unit test and dive more into the TDD realm.
 I like the idea of making Unit Tests but what makes a Unit Test a good Unit Test?

 ## Project Link